-The right legal billing software streamlines your firm's payment processes and leaves the client with a good final impression.
+The right legal billing software streamlines your firm's payment processes and leaves the client with an excellent final impression.
 Offering credit card payments or the option to set up an evergreen retainer online makes it easier for clients to pay you and reduces billing confusion.

-For a deeper dive, check out our article on lawyer billable hours calculators.
+Check out our article on lawyer billable hours calculators for a deeper dive.

-Many legal software programs offer an availability calendar for client appointments, and clients simply choose the slot that works best.
+Many new software programs offer an availability calendar for client appointments, and clients simply choose the slot that works best.